melezhik/outthentic/README.md

 Sets report format.
 Available formats: `concise|default`.
 Default value is `default`.

-When concise format is chosen strun does not output scenario status, check lists statues and final status.
+In concise format strun shrink output to only STDOUT/STDERR comes from story scenarios.
+It's useful when you want to parse "raw" script output by external commands.

 * `--purge-cache`